“We have given a diploma either to a crazy person or to a genius!”

-I guess I don’t have to decide since it is a conglomerate of all of the upper mentioned and a throng of other things.
+I guess I don’t have to decide since it’s a conglomerate of all these and a throng of other things.

 Architecture.
-Sumptuousness, opulence – but not in that lavish Emirati style.
-It was just the right amount for your eyes to ponder in awe and your mind to contemplate in regal silence.
+Sumptuousness.
+Opulence.
+But not in that lavish Emirati style.
+It is just the right amount for your eyes to ponder in awe and your mind to contemplate in regal silence.

 Let’s start day by day.

 Day 1 – La Rambla, Citadel Park, and Park Guëll

 My trip to Barcelona was enjoyed in the company of a friend.
 We got an apartment just 5 minutes away from Plaça de Catalunya (Catalonia Square), and this is where our journey started.

 La Rambla de Barcelona – the Infamous Main Street of the Mediterranean City